edsl/articulos/atoms_want_to_be_free.markdown

 Introducción
 ------------

-Introduction Almost as soon as a consumer-grade 3D printer became widely available to the public, the first intellectual property conflict arose over printable, three-dimensional objects.
+Almost as soon as a consumer-grade 3D printer became widely available to the public, the first intellectual property conflict arose over printable, three-dimensional objects.
 In February 2011, the first cease and desist letter was sent to Thingiverse, a repository